andreihh/dotfiles/README.md

 To update the dotfiles, run `install.sh -u` from the repository in a clean state.

-To override the default system theme, set the `THEME` variable before running the installer to one of:
+To override the default system theme, export the `THEME` variable before running the installer to one of:

 - `catppuccin-frappe` (default)
 - `catppuccin-macchiato`
 - `catppuccin-mocha`

-Setting `THEME` to any other non-empty value will skip the theme installation.
+Exporting `THEME` to any other non-empty value will skip the theme installation.

+Exporting `HEADLESS` to a non-empty value will skip installation for GUI packages and configs.

 ## XDG directories